Parametrically amplified Josephson plasma waves in YBa_2Cu_3O_(6+x): evidence for local superconducting fluctuations up to the pseudogap temperature $T^*$: Introduction

-2. Under drive the phonons are parametrically coupled to two plasmon modes that are derived under condition 1 above.
 We emphasize that no inter-bilayer coherence is needed for the existence of these modes.
 To prove this point, we can set the Josephson coupling between bilayers to zero and still recover a low frequency mode which is very similar to the inter-bilayer plasmon mode that was derived assuming inter-bilayer phase coherence.
 This is because the bilayers are coupled capacitively, so that the mode does not require physical currents between bilayers.
-The main difference between the two cases is that with long range coherence the lower plasmon mode has a small gap (the lower plasmon frequency of $0.9$ THz), whereas for decoupled layers we have a linearly dispersing mode as $q \rightarrow 0$.
+As seen in Fig.\ref{fig:plasmon}b, the main difference between the two cases is that with long range coherence the lower plasmon mode has a small gap (the lower plasmon frequency of $0.9$ THz), whereas for decoupled layers we have a linearly dispersing mode as $q \rightarrow 0$.
 At finite $q$ and $\omega$ the difference between the two dispersions is minimal.
 We suggest that the external drive creates a coherent excitation in the relative phase between bilayers, where the capacitive coupling is responsible for forcing $\phi_{1,j}-\phi_{2,j}$ to be aligned with $\phi_{1,k}-\phi_{2,k}$ even when $j$ and $k$ are far apart.
 However, there is no enhanced coherence in the phase $\phi_{1,j}$ itself, whether within a layer or between bilayers.
 This is illustrated schematically in Fig.\ref{fig:plasmon}d.

 Our main conclusion is that with the new level of understanding, we believe the Josephson plasmon parametric amplification picture is the correct explanation of the experiment reflectivity and the SHG experiments.
-However, the implication is that pairing correlation with very short range order persists up to $T^*$ at equilibrium, hence the pseudogap has its origin in fluctuating superconductivty.
+However, the implication is that pairing correlation with very short range order persists up to $T^*$ at equilibrium, hence the pseudogap co-exists with or is tied to fluctuating superconductivity.